 One way is to use the CCM Certification Made Easy Guide This comprehensive, concise study guide is based on the blueprint of the CCM exam.
 This book was written specifically to help you pass the CCM exam.

-This online study course is designed to help you understand the role case managers play in today’s modern complex healthcare system and how this information is vital to preparing and passing the case management exam.
+These online study courses are based on the CCM exam blueprint and are designed to help you understand the role case managers play in today’s modern complex healthcare system and how this information is vital to preparing and passing the case management exam.